Martindev/martock/standards.md

 it is relevant to the whole program; if in a small scope, name it only according to what it does in it's function.

-For compount words in identifiers, use underscores instead of camel case for readability.
+For compound words in identifiers, use underscores instead of camel case for readability.

     /* GOOD */